-In the first example, Math has recognized that the 2 before and the x after the over belong to the fraction, and has represented them accordingly.
-If you want x+1 rather than x to be the denominator, you must bracket them together so that both will be placed there.
+Math has recognized that the 2 before and the x after the over as belonging to the fraction, and has represented them accordingly.
+If you want x+1 rather than x to be the denominator, you must bracket them together using braces so that both will be placed there.

-2x+1−12
+Inserting braces into 2 over {x + 1} gives the result2x+1where x+1 is now the denominator.

+Example 2

+– 1 over 2 gives the result−12

-In the second example, Math has recognized the minus sign as a prefix for the 1 and has therefore placed it in the numerator of the fraction.
-If you wish to show that the whole thing is negative, with the minus sign in front of the fraction, you must put the fraction in brackets in order to signify to Math that the characters belong together.
+Math has recognized the minus sign as a prefix for the 1 and has therefore placed it in the numerator of the fraction.
+If you wish to show that the whole fraction is negative, with the minus sign in front of the fraction, you must put the fraction in braces to signify to Math that the characters belong together.

+Adding braces to into the markup language {1 over 2} gives the result–12and the whole fraction is now negative.

+Example 3

-–12The braces belong solely to the layout of the markup code and are not printed.
-If you wish to use braces in the formula, use the commands lbrace and rbrace.
+When braces are used in markup language, they are used to define the layout of the formula and are not displayed or printed.
+If you want to use braces within your formula, you use the commands lbrace and rbrace within the markup language.

-x–x+1

-Compare the following examples:

-x–x+1

-abcdabcd
+x over {–x + 1} gives the resultx–x+1

+Replace the braces using the commands lbrace and rbrace in the markup language.
+Writing x over lbrace –x + 1 rbrace and the result is x–x+1

+Brackets and matrices

+If you want to use a matrix in a formula, you have to use a matrix command.
+For example, matrix { a # b ## c # d } gives the resulting matrixabcdin the formula, where rows are separated by two hashes (#) and entries within each row are separated by one hash (#).

+Normally, when you use brackets within a matrix, the brackets do not scale as the matrix increases in size.
+For example, ( matrix { a # b ## c # d } ) gives the resultabcd